Manage Windows Defender Application Control (WDAC)-enforced infrastructure

-Extra configuration is required for Windows Admin Center to install on and manage WDAC enforced environments.
-This document covers these requirements and known issues when managing a WDAC enforced environment.
+Extra configuration is required for Windows Admin Center to install on and manage WDAC-enforced environments.
+This article covers these requirements and known issues in managing a WDAC-enforced environment.

 Requirements

-This section provides the requirements for using Windows Admin Center to manage your WDAC enforced infrastructure (servers, client machines, or clusters).
+The following sections provide the requirements for using Windows Admin Center to manage your WDAC-enforced infrastructure (servers, client machines, or clusters).

 Policy requirements

-Depending on your use case, you'll need to allowlist one or more certificates as part of your base or supplemental policies.
+Depending on your use case, you need to add one or more certificates to your allowlist as part of your base or supplemental policies.
 Learn more about deploying a base or supplemental policy.

-For case [1], only the following signer rule is required to be allowlisted in the WDAC policy on your managed node:
+For Case 1, only the following signer rule needs to be allowlisted in the WDAC policy on your managed node:

 <Signer ID="ID_SIGNER_S_XXXXX" Name="Microsoft Code Signing PCA 2011">